App Store Screenshot Sizes Reference

 Quick reference for iPhone, iPad, Mac, and Apple Watch screenshot dimensions plus App Store required sizes.
 Click to copy.

-This reference lists the exact screenshot pixel dimensions for every current Apple device: iPhone, iPad, Mac, Apple Watch, and the specific sizes required for App Store Connect submissions.
+This reference lists the exact screenshot pixel dimensions for every current Apple device - iPhone, iPad, Mac, Apple Watch - plus the specific sizes required for App Store Connect submissions.
 Browse by device family, sort and filter by name, copy dimensions with a click, and toggle landscape mode.
-All data runs in your browser.
+All data is sourced from Apple's official specifications and runs entirely in your browser.

 App Store Screenshot Requirements